krzysztof-sikorski/quintolin/doc/mechanics/search.md

 Searching gives **1 wanderer XP** but only if an item was found.

+Searching inside a building never works, and just ends in a system message.

 ## Searching algorithm

 - Get "loot table" from tile's terrain type